 Areas with hard backing that are large enough to allow for a sweeping motion.

-A vacuum is a great option to remove dog hair because you probably already have one.
+A pet hair remover vacuum is one of the best pet hair removers because you probably already have one.
 If you don’t already have a vacuum you love, check out some of our vacuum cleaner for dog hair recommendations to make sure you choose one that is great for dog hair.
 I used my Dyson V8 Animal, and it worked beautifully as a pet hair remover.

-Vacuums come in all shapes and sizes, but a high powered, cordless vacuum with attachments will be one of your best dog hair remover tools.
-You can remove a lot of hair before your need to clean or empty your vacuum, and the attachments make it so your can clean areas that would be otherwise difficult or unreachable.
+Vacuums come in all shapes and sizes, but a high powered, cordless vacuum with attachments will be one of your best pet hair remover tools.
+You can remove a lot of hair before you need to clean or empty your vacuum, and the attachments make it so your pet hair remover can clean areas that would be otherwise difficult or unreachable.